himmAllRight/himmAllRight-source/content/post/setup-optifine-minecraft-flatpak.md

 </center>

-To obtain optifine, go to the [download page](https://optifine.net/downloads) and download the version which corresponds to the minecraft version you are using.
-If you are running a version which is more recent, you might have to try a *Preview version* of optifine, which in my experience, usually works fine.
+To obtain optifine, go to the [downloads page](https://optifine.net/downloads) and download the version which corresponds to the minecraft version you are using.
+If you are running a version which is more recent, you might have to try a *Preview version* of optifine.
+In my experience, the previews have worked without issue.

 ### Install Optifine
 #### Finding the minecraft folder
 Before we install Optifine, there is one piece of information we need to know: the `.minecraft` folder location.
-This is where running a flatpak verion differs from a normal minecraft install, as the folder will not be at `~/.minecraft/`.
+This is where running a flatpak verion diverges from a normal minecraft install, as the folder will not be at `~/.minecraft/`.

 This is because flatpak applications are sandboxed from the system.
-While good for security, it means that the *'home directory'* seen inside the application is different from the user's (it's like a `chroot`).
+While good for security, it means that the *'home directory'* observed inside the application is different from the user's (like a `chroot`).

 <center>
 <a href="/img/posts/setup-optifine-minecraft-flatpak/flatpak_minecraft_folder.png">